andHW/lod/README.md

 you're also interested in the Jacquard Loom and web development at the same time (PLEASE CONSULT THE TA/PROF BEFORE YOU DO THIS).

 Don't expect my code is very neat, though.
-I spent 48 hours on the coding part only.
+I've only spent 48 hours on the coding part.

 Hopefully, this is not entirely useless.
 Peace.